FEniCS/governance/README.md

 # FEniCS Project Governance

-# All documents in this repository are draft versions and are provided for
+*All documents in this repository are draft versions and are provided for information only*
-# information only.

 This repository contains the governance documents for the FEniCS Project (http://fenicsproject.org).
 Its purpose is to clarify how